bbmokhtari/django-translations/docs/reference/utils.rst

       Country: `Germany`
       City: `Cologne`

-.. function:: _get_translations(groups, lang)
+.. function:: _get_translations(query, lang)

-   Return the translations of some :term:`purview` in a language.
+   Return the translations in a language using a query.

-   Loops through the :term:`purview` and collects the parameters that can be used to query the translations of each instance.
-When all the instances are processed it queries the :class:`~translations.models.Translation` model using the gathered parameters and returns the queryset.
+   Queries the :class:`~translations.models.Translation` model in a language using the provided query and returns the queryset.

-   :param groups: The :term:`purview` to fetch the translations of.
+   :param query: The query to use to fetch the translations.
-   :type groups: dict(int, dict(str, ~django.db.models.Model))
+   :type query: list(~django.db.models.Q)
    :param lang: The language to fetch the translations in.
        ``None`` means use the :term:`active language` code.
    :type lang: str or None
-   :return: The translations of the :term:`purview`.
+   :return: The translations in the language using the query.
    :rtype: ~django.db.models.query.QuerySet(~translations.models.Translation)

    .. testsetup:: _get_translations